 |R||Rotates around the predefined axis|

-First, define a reference point.
-The reference point is rotated to a plane, which is defined by a rotation axis and a defined point.
-You can also use the cursor to dynamically rotate around the axis.
-Press Enter or right-click to finish rotating.
+Press Enter or left-click to finish rotating.
 You can drag objects simply moving the cursor or the objects are moved only if you detect a new location.
 See 3D Locations Settings.

 |N/A||Rotates dynamically along the solid’s own X axis|